ChildsplayOSU/childsplay/content/contact.md

 We're happy to provide our educational material to you upon request.

-Please reach out to us at example@example.com with your name and a description of what you would like to use our curriculum for.
+Please reach out to us at parhammj@oregonstate.edu with your name and a description of what you would like to use our curriculum for.
 We're also happy to answer any questions you may have as well.